 - Make it scannable, and short

-Indeed, the reader wants to read a blurb that is simple, light and airy (lots of space around the paragraphing) – then they are drawn into it.
+Indeed, the reader wants to read a blurb that is simple, light and airy (lots of space around the paragraphing).
+They prefer conversational or bouncy writing.
+Then they are drawn into it.

 Writing a Book Blurb is…